 You can add the shortcut on Home Screen (and rename it).

-To turn off the passcode, go to Settings > Face ID & Passcode OR Touch ID & Passcode > Passcode and Turn Passcode Off.
+- Go to Face ID & Passcode or Touch ID & Passcode

 15: Get Helpful iPad Accessories for Seniors